-The calculations of the block subsidy, miner subsidy, and Founders' Reward depend on the block height, as defined in § 3.3 'The Block Chain' on p.
-15.
+The calculations of the block subsidy, miner subsidy, Founders' Reward, and funding streams depend on the block height, as defined in §3.3 'The Block Chain' on p.16.

-The calculations are described in §7.7 'Calculation of Block Subsidy and Founders' Reward' on p.
-99.
+The calculations are described in §7.7 'Calculation of Block Subsidy, Funding Streams, and Founders' Reward' on p.
+101.